hubswheel/collaboration-guides/readme.md

   - as I/someone else said before/last week/hour/50 times

 ## Argument or ineffective discussion etiquette over written mediums
-- If you're not involved, suggest a phonecall :phone:
+- :phone: If you're not involved, suggest a phonecall.
+- :phone: If you are involved, ask for a call.
 - Don't add noise, like jokes or emojis, it makes discussions worse.
-- If you are involved, ask for a call.
 - Be polite and respectful, always.
 - If you are upset, step away for a 10 minute walk and come back.
 - If you notice someone else is upset, suggest a break but don't force it.